alatinovic-fh/TourPlanner/README.md

 * Avoids manual logger instantiation (e.g., LoggerFactory.getLogger(...)).
 * Encourages consistent logging practices across the project.
 * Simplifies debugging and traceability of runtime behavior.

-Works seamlessly with logging frameworks like Logback or Log4j.
+* Works seamlessly with logging frameworks like Logback or Log4j.

+## Log4j 2 (Logging Implementation)
+While @Slf4j provides a generic logging interface, we chose Log4j 2 as the actual logging implementation behind the scenes.
+Log4j 2 is a powerful, high-performance logging framework that integrates easily with SLF4J.

+Why did we use this:

+* More performant and flexible than the default Spring Boot logger (Logback).
+* Fully compatible with SLF4J and Lombok’s @Slf4j.
+* Customizable via log4j2.xml for console, file, or rolling log outputs.

 ## Lombok (Code Simplification)
 We integrated Lombok to reduce boilerplate code such as getters, setters, constructors, equals, hashCode, and toString methods.
 It enhances code readability and maintainability by automatically generating these common methods via annotations like @Getter, @Setter, @Data, and @AllArgsConstructor.